 3. Self-reflective interlude: content is problematic for a dilettante like me.
 Yes, I know that the word 'dilettante' has a superficial, pejorative modern definition and as such may have been a questionable choice for a blog title.
 (My other choice was "Le Patrimoine Culturel" but even I realized that was way too pretentious).

 4. The tone argument: I'm old enough to acknowledge without apology that how you say something matters.
 It shouldn't matter as much as your content, to be sure, but tone counts.
-People who claim otherwise are fooling themselves.
+People who claim otherwise are fooling themselves and lying to you.

 I perhaps flatter myself in thinking that I have developed a unique "voice."
 But I readily (and I suppose proudly) acknowledge that it's not a voice pitched to stand out over the stylistically snappy, flip, hipper-than-thou tone that's favored by many mainstream culture and history bloggers.
 There's a certain "gee-whiz would you believe what I found, wow, history is so cool" attitude that characterizes popular regional history pieces that I find exhausting.
 I mean, yes, of course, history is cool.
 But I weary of wading through the emotional gushes.

-I do think the kind of slangy approachability that has come to dominate popular blogging has its place.
+I definitely think the kind of slangy approachability that has come to dominate popular blogging has its place.
 It can amuse, and it certainly draws in readers who might otherwise not read a piece about history or culture.
-But it leaves me feeling talked down to.
-I come away from reading those pieces not with a sense of wonder but instead thinking that their writers have sold themselves cheap into cultural prostitution, choosing to trivialize their topics for fear of alienating readers by seeming too interested or intelligent.
-It's a kind of hide-your-light-under-a-bushel mentality that my teenager tells me is evident when teens denigrate serious students as "try-hards."
+But, it leaves me feeling talked down to, as if I'm in grade school and the teacher is trying too hard to engage students.
+I don't come away from reading those pieces with a sense of wonder.
+At worst, I feel like their writers have sold themselves cheap into cultural prostitution, choosing to trivialize topics for fear of alienating readers by seeming too interested or intelligent.
+It's akin to that hide-your-light-under-a-bushel mentality that my teenager tells me is evident when teens denigrate serious students as "try-hards."

 Full disclosure: I'm totally a try-hard.
 I'd like people to read and comment on my stuff, sure, but not at the expense of disrespecting the content or my own interest in it.
 I DO take things seriously.
 Things matter to me.